martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 Design Note:
 : This design currently assumes that there won't be a hash-based URI scheme developed for bundles.
-There is some advantage in having a URI scheme for bundled content, especially if that could support this use case.
-For instance, state transfer could be initiated *toward* another bundle.
+There is an advantage to having a URI scheme for bundled content.
+It would then be possible to reference content in a bundle from outside the bundle, and internal references could be canonicalized.
+As an potentially curious outcome, state transfer could also be initiated *toward* another bundle.

 This definition of origin for named information (`ni://`) URIs extends the definition of origin in Section 4 of {{!ORIGIN}}.